-And after you’ve got the whole idea and mastered all of them, he then gives special effects to complement each of the sections.
+After you have an understand and are ready for further learning, he then gives special effects to complement each of the sections.

 3. Mnemonics and Mental Systems

-He shows you how to handle magic squares and brilliant chess effects just to list a few, and by the times you are through with this section, you should be able to have insight that is almost similar to Jonathan Hancock and his fellows.
+He shows you how to handle magic squares and brilliant chess effects, just to list a few.
+By the time you are through with this section, you should be able to have insight that is almost similar to Jonathan Hancock and his fellows.

 5. Blindfolds and X-rays

-Here, he unfolds the mystery behind blindfolds and helps you get the best genuine blindfolds, the trick and idea of each trick you use with them and a number of tricks as well that you can stage using them.
+Here, he unfolds the mystery behind blindfolds and helps you get the best genuine blindfolds, the method and idea of each trick you use with them.

 Most mentalists have titled this an outdated tactic, but almost all the ancient mentalists will agree that it is a crucial section of mentalism.

-Tony explains the wrong perspective people have about it, why they do it and why it should be highly regarded.
-From there, he then gives a good starting point for newbies and how to go on with its development.
+Tony explains how it is misunderstood, why it is done, and why it should be highly regarded.
+From there, he gives a good starting point for newbies and how to go on with their development.

 7. Book Tests and Fogel Interview